ska-telescope/ska-tango-testing/docs/src/guide/index.rst

 The ``ska-tango-testing`` package provides test harness elements for SKA Tango devices.

-There are three levels of functionality: mock consumers, mock callables, and mock Tango event callbacks
+So far, the only functionality provided is mock consumers for callables such as Tango event callbacks.

 Mock Consumers
 --------------
-The `ska_tango_testing.consumer` module provides `MockConsumer` and `MockConsumerGroup` classes that address the problem of testing production code that produces items asynchronously.
+The `ska_tango_testing.mock.consumer` module provides `MockConsumer` and `MockConsumerGroup` classes that address the problem of testing production code that produces items asynchronously.